 Marine debris is an ongoing problem with everyday impacts, especially around the Pacific, so tracing objects back to their origin is very difficult.
 Items from around the world wash up on U.S. shorelines every day.
 For example, it is quite possible that some items with Japanese writing on them are not from the tsunami at all.
 Since the tsunami, NOAA has received thousands of reports of debris from the general public and partners at sea and on shore.
 While many of these debris objects may fit the profile of tsunami debris, only a few can be traced back to the disaster with 100 percent certainty.
 The sightings listed as "confirmed" tsunami debris represent objects that the Government of Japan and its consulates have confirmed to have originated in the tsunami impact zone.

 Items have made landfall in Alaska, Washington, Oregon, California, Hawaii, and British Columbia.
 Mariners have also reported debris as they crossed the North Pacific.
-Marie debris is pushed through the ocean by wind and currents, and no one is able to accurately predict how winds and currents will behave more than a week in advance; it's similar to predicting the weather.
-NOAA's models give us an understanding of where debris is located today, but they do not predict where debris will go in the future.
+Marine debris is pushed through the ocean by wind and currents, and no one is able to accurately predict how winds and currents will behave more than a week in advance; it's similar to predicting the weather.
+NOAA's models gave us an understanding of where debris may be currently located, but they can't predict where debris will go in the future.

 While we do not know exactly what debris is still floating at or near the ocean surface, it likely includes highly buoyant materials.
 So far, items that are confirmed to have come from the Japan tsunami include vessels, buoys, sports balls, floating piers and a motorcycle in a shipping container.
 Other types of debris that could wash up include floating debris such as fishing nets, lumber, plastics, household items, foam pieces, and possibly chemical or oil drums.

 The Government of Japan estimated in March 2012 that the tsunami swept about 5 million tons of debris into the ocean and that about 70 percent sank quickly.
 The remaining debris was dispersed far across the North Pacific, an area of ocean roughly three times the size of the lower 48 states.
-Some debris has already reached U.S. and Canadian shores, and is expected to continue over the next several years.
+Some debris reached U.S. and Canadian shores, and the arrival of debris is expected to continue.
 At this time, there is no way to accurately estimate how much debris is still floating--some likely sank or deteriorated.

 NOAA is not actively involved in monitoring radiation related to Fukushima, however the EPA continues to monitor air and the FDA is testing fish.
 Some marine debris has been tested by the states, including items known to be from the tsunami, and no radioactive contamination above normal was found.

 Tsunami debris began arriving on U.S. shores in the winter of 2011-2012 and has continued washing ashore in a scattered fashion ever since, mixing in with chronic marine debris.
-This pattern will likely continue for years to come.
-Beachgoers may notice an increase in debris on beaches over many years, in addition to marine debris that normally washes up, depending on where ocean currents carry it.
+This pattern will likely continue.
+Beachgoers may notice an increase in debris on beaches, in addition to marine debris that normally washes up, depending on where ocean currents carry it.